44mb/44mb.github.io/_posts/2017-02-25-welcome-to-jekyll.markdown

 ![Picking up the Jeep](/files/images/jeep-pickup.jpg "Picking up the Jeep")

 Yesterday was an adventure, to say the least.
-It actually started Thursday afternoon when I made a spur of the moment decision to go down to Newton and look at a few old Jeeps.
+It actually started Tuesday morning when I saw an ad on Craigslist for 2 old Jeeps.
+I've been looking for one for a few years now and the prices and distance from me didn't seem too bad.
+So, I called them, talked to them about he Jeeps and made plans to head down the mountain and take a look at them.
+Tursday afternoon when I made the spur of the moment decision to go down to Newton and look see what this dude had.
 There was a 1948 Willys CJ-2A with a stuck engine and, what is told, a 1944 Ford GPW.

 Turns out the GPW was actually a MB-38 that isn't in that bad of shape.
 The engine is mostly there, seems to move, and the frame is pretty clean.
 It